mpv-player/mpv.io/source/_bug-reports.md

 ### Bugs related to specific files and formats:

-- If the bug is related to a particular format or container, make sure that it works with `ffplay` or `avplay` compiled against the same FFmpeg or Libav version you compiled mpv against.
+- If the bug is related to a particular format or container, make sure that it works with `ffplay` compiled against the same FFmpeg version you compiled mpv against.

 - Include a sample that triggers the bug.
 If the file is too large, you can try cutting a sample to avoid uploading the entire file.
 Test whether the small